lichengfxf/shim-review/README.md

 *******************************************************************************
 ### What is the origin and full version number of your bootloader (GRUB2 or systemd-boot or other)?
 *******************************************************************************
-We are downloading grub sources from official website: http://ftp.gnu.org/gnu/grub We are using the lastest version: 2.06 .
+We are downloading grub sources from official website: http://ftp.gnu.org/gnu/grub We are using the version: 2.06 .

 *******************************************************************************
 ### If your shim launches any other components apart from your bootloader, please provide further details on what is launched.